Vulnerability Findings Details

 • Risk Factor — The CVSS-based risk factor associated with the plugin.

-• CVSSV3 Base Score — The CVSSv3 base score (intrinsic and fundamental characteristics of a vulnerability that are constant over time and user environments).
+• CVSSV3 Base Score — Intrinsic and fundamental characteristics of a vulnerability that are constant over time and user environments.

 • CVSSV3 Vector — More CVSSv3 metrics for the vulnerability.

-• STIG Severity — The vulnerability's severity rating based on the Department of Defense's Security Technical Implementation Guide (STIG).
+• STIG Severity — A vulnerability's severity rating based on the Department of Defense's Security Technical Implementation Guide (STIG).

 Reference Information